Tory leadership latest: Sunak says yes to return of grammar schools

 It's unlawful to open new grammars in England - state schools which select on ability - but existing ones can expand, and around 176,000 pupils attend one.

+Meanwhile, Defence Secretary Ben Wallace has backed Foreign Secretary Liz Truss in the contest, calling her "authentic, honest and experienced".

+Grammar schools began to be replaced by comprehensive schools - which don't select by ability - in the 1960s.

-Under a 1998 law, no new grammar schools can be opened and no new schools can select pupils by their grades.
+Under a 1998 law no new grammar schools can be opened, and no new schools can select pupils by their grades.

 But more children have attended grammar schools in recent years, with existing schools still allowed to expand to accommodate more pupils.